-In addition to programming by direct text messages or using the GSMSK programming software it is also possible to program the GSM intercom using the GSM mobile app, the Videx SMS Wizard.
+In addition to programming by direct text messages or using the GSMSK PC programming software it is also possible to program the GSM intercom using the GSM mobile apps: Videx SMS Access (for users), Videx SMS Wizard (for administrators) and Videx SMS Wizard PRO (for installers and engineers).

-The SMS wizard can be used to simplify the programming of the GSM intercom using SMS messages.

-The SMS wizard generates the text message required to communicate with the GSM intercom.
-Depending on the model of the GSM (digital GSM, GSM PRO, GSM Lite, GSMVRK and 2270 GSM module) text messages can be generated to program features such as access codes, proximity access fobs/cards, dial to open (DTO) telephone numbers, assign pre-existing access levels, free access periods and call button/apartment telephone numbers.
+The mobile apps can be used to simplify the programming of the GSM intercom using SMS messages.
+The SMS wizards generate the text message required to communicate with the GSM intercom.
+Depending on the model of the GSM (GSM PRO, 4G GSM, Digital GSM, GSM Lite, GSMVRK and 2270 GSM module) text messages can be generated to program features such as access codes, proximity access fobs/cards, dial to open (DTO) telephone numbers, assign pre-existing access levels, free access periods and call button/apartment telephone numbers.